isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 vendor option is sent even when the client did not specify it in the query.

-This is also how :iscman:`kea-dhcp6` can be configured to send multiple vendor options from different vendors, along with each of their specific enterprise number.
+This is also how :iscman:`kea-dhcp6` can be configured to send multiple vendor options from different vendors, along with each of their specific enterprise numbers.
-If these options need to be sent by the server regardless of whether the client specified any enterprise number, ``"always-send": true`` must be configured for the suboptions that will be included in the Vendor-Specific Information option (code 17).
+To send these options regardless of whether the client specifies an enterprise number, the server must be configured with ``"always-send": true``, including the Vendor-Specific Information option (code 17).

 .. code-block:: json